Limited Time Only! 40% OFF HARLEM Bundles + FREE Shipping On All US Orders $75+

 In addition, constantly wearing hair extensions, a wig cap, and weaves that are glued or sewn around your hairline can also cause traction alopecia.
 This is a condition where you experience hair loss and a receding hairline because of the constant pulling of the hair.
 This is why we recommend finding hairstyles for thin edges to help maintain stronger hair.

-When your body doesn’t get enough of the minerals, vitamins, and nutrients it needs to stay healthy, it can affect your hair and scalp health and growth.
+When your body doesn’t get enough of the minerals, vitamins, and nutrients it needs to stay healthy, it can affect your hair and scalp health.
 If you aren’t getting enough nutrients from your diet, it may be worth trying out hair vitamins to get the nutrients you need.

 Healthy complications like postpartum shedding, androgenetic alopecia, anemia, or low vitamin D levels, can affect your hair.
 You should always consult with your doctor first to determine if you have any health conditions that could be contributing to your hair loss.

-To grow your edges back, it can be as simple as reversing some unhealthy hair habits, using natural curly hair styling products, and switching up the styles you’ve been wearing.
-Here’s what you can do to regrow your edges right now:
+To get your edges back, it can be as simple as reversing some unhealthy hair habits, using natural curly hair styling products, and switching up the styles you’ve been wearing.
+Here’s what you can do to get your edges right now:

-If you need to strengthen and regrow your edges, try one of our rosemary mint products.
-Each product is infused with rosemary and mint essential oils, which are known to increase blood circulation and lead to faster hair growth.
+If you need to strengthen, try one of our rosemary mint products.
+Each product is infused with rosemary and mint essential oils, which are known to increase blood circulation and lead to faster hair length.
 The Rosemary Mint Scalp & Hair Strengthening Oil is great for nourishing the hair follicles and preventing dry scalp.

 If your edges are thinning, it is best to leave them alone, but if you need to lay them down for a special occasion, apply a little bit of Rosemary Mint Strengthening Edge Gel and set them by wearing a scarf for 10-20 minutes.
 Another great edge gel to use to get your edges to lay down without compromising their health is the Honey & Ginger Edge Gel.
 This organic product contains aloe, honey, and ginger root, to give your hair all the nutrients it needs.

 Giving your edges moisture is the best thing you can do for them.
-If your edges are thinning, they probably lack the hydration they need to stay healthy and grow.
+If your edges are thinning, they probably lack the hydration they need to stay healthy.
 Try deep conditioning once a week to keep your edges strong.

 Heat can be very damaging to the overall health of your hair, and especially your edges.
 Limit using heat tools like flat irons, curlers, and a blow dryer.
 It’s easy to keep wanting to flat iron your edges if you’re wearing your hair straight, but you’re probably causing them to dry out and become damaged.
 Next time you’re wearing your hair straight, try laying your edges by wrapping a silk scarf around your hairline instead.